 North Texas in D.C.
 (NTDC)

-The NTDC internship program provides University of North Texas students the opportunity to participate first-hand in the American political process.
-Students learn how various Washington DC entities formulate public policy and how other governmental agencies interact with that process.
-Internships are available to students every fall and spring semester, as well as six weeks in the summer in conjunction with the university’s summer I schedule.
+The NTDC internship program provides University of North Texas students the opportunity to experience the American governing processes first-hand, and development through professional work experience.
+Students learn how various national entities formulate public policy and how other governmental agencies, programs, and private organizations interact with that process.
+Internships are available to students every Fall and Spring semester; internships in the summer are generally in conjunction with the university’s Summer I schedule.
 Interns work full-time and are unpaid for the duration of the semester for which they are chosen.

-The program’s objective is to provide students with insights into public life and the policy-making process by working in governmental, nonprofit and private sector internship placements in our nation’s capital.
-Furthermore, the internship offers students real world work experiences that applies to classroom learning.
+The program’s objective is to provide students with insights into public life and the policy-making process by working in governmental, nonprofit, and private sector internship placements in our nation’s capital.
+Through NTDC, UNT students can directly apply their learning in the classroom to real-world professional contexts.

 Scholarship and Housing